 If you are planning to launch a new business, or if you recently started one, here is the best possible piece of advice I can give you: Don’t try and do it all on your own!
 Starting and managing a business is hard enough—there are potholes and pitfalls everywhere!
 If you make a few bad decisions early on in your business, you might suddenly find yourself between a rock and a hard place—with very little room to fix what you broke.
 How do you avoid making costly errors and mistakes early in your life as an entrepreneur?
-Form a board of advisors—people who have walked the same path that you are taking right now—and who know where to go and what to avoid.
+Form a board of advisers—people who have walked the same path that you are taking right now—and who know where to go and what to avoid.

-- Other business owners: People who own businesses in the same local area can offer great insight on what consumers want and how to best appeal to them.
+- Other Business Owners: People who own businesses in the same local area can offer great insight on what consumers want and how to best appeal to them.

 - Friends: You probably have friends who are successful—and it doesn’t matter if they’re entrepreneurs or employees.
 Your friends can offer their insights from the consumer perspective.
 Do you have friends who are particularly savvy in certain areas of business?
-You want them on your board of advisors.
+You want them on your board of advisers.

 - Mentors: These are people who’ve had experience in a similar field or industry.
 They know where the pitfalls are and how to avoid them.

 Be clear about your expectations.
 Have the participants sign nondisclosure agreements (to protect your business ideas) and release of liability forms (to protect them if they give you bad advice).
 How often you need to meet with your board is up to you.
 Once a month is fine when you’re starting out—you’ll be quite busy with other tasks and won’t have time to host weekly board meetings.
 In between meetings, keep them posted via email about your business.
-Think about your team of advisors as an extra set of eyes and ears that hopefully will see and hear what you miss as you start and grow your new business.
+Think about your team of advisers as an extra set of eyes and ears that hopefully will see and hear what you miss as you start and grow your new business.